samlanth/Chess-001/README.md

  Splitting of intensive computation into multi-threads.

 ## *Next feature set:*
- Distribution of the learning algorithm on the Web.
+ Distribution of the learning algorithm on the Web (unlimited number of helper agents).